 Sung-ok Lee, Assistant General Secretary for Christian Social Action for the United Methodist Women in New York, said she was at the march to call for climate justice.

 “We are calling on the current administration to devote and commit to stopping the global warming process that is going on,” Lee said.
 “We would like to see more done to protect the environment and God’s precious creation.”

 Lee, a Deaconess appointed by the New York Conference to the UMW, said that climate justice was one of four key issues they are working on for the next four years.

 “We are on track to address the various issues within climate justice, including environmental racism.
 The most vulnerable communities are paying for the carbon emission that is happening,” she said.
-Other issue priorities for the UMW include maternal and child health, ending criminalization of communities of color, and economic inequality.
+Other issue priorities for the UMW include maternal and child health, ending

 The march happened just hours after the Environmental Protection Agency (EPA) removed most of its references to climate change on its website.
 According to CNN, the EPA issued a press release stating that language on the website was being updated to "reflect the approach of new leadership."
 EPA director Scott Pruitt was quoted in March as saying that he didn’t believe carbon dioxide emissions were a “primary contributor” to global warming.

 The Rev. Ben Roberts, Director of Social Justice Ministries at Foundry UMC in Washington, said that his church has, for the last several months, intentionally worked on ways the congregation can engage with current social issues.
 This ministry is called “Sacred Resistance.”
 Roberts said the march was just one aspect of what they’re doing on climate justice.